 Amace Solutions launches indigenously developed ALM-400 Metal 3D Printer

 Amace Solutions Pvt.
-Ltd., an Ace Micromatic Group company based in Bangalore, India, and a provider of metal AM solutions, introduced the ALM-400 metal 3D printer.
+Ltd., an Ace Micromatic Group company based in Bangalore, India, and a popular 3D printing company in India that provides metal AM solutions, introduced the ALM-400 metal 3D printer.
 The powder bed fusion metal 3D printer is designed and developed for serial production applications rather than just prototyping.

 The build volume of the ALM-400 metal 3D printer is 410mm x 410mm x 450mm, allowing for the printing of large parts.
 The machine is equipped with a dual laser system that includes two high-powered 1kW lasers that cover the entire scan field.
 Because of the dual lasers, it can print faster, making it ideal for serial production applications.
 The printer is capable of printing parts with layer thicknesses ranging from 30 to 120 microns.